-Are you dreaming about building a home and getting just what you want on the lot you choose?
-It takes some time and work but it can be worth it especially if you know what you want and are flexible.
-I try to go to the design center and all builder meetings and walkthroughs with you.
+Are you dreaming about building a new home and getting what you want, on the lot of your choice?
+It takes time and work but new construction can be worth it, especially if you know what you want and are flexible.

 - Choose lot and reserve lot

 - Decide on structural options